AliceO2Group/QualityControl/Framework/script/RepoCleaner/README.md

 ## Setup virtual environment for development and test (venv)

-1. cd Framework/script/RepoCleaner
+1. `cd Framework/script/RepoCleaner`
-2. python3 -m venv env
+2. `python3 -m venv env`
-3. source env/bin/activate
+3. `source env/bin/activate`
-4. python -m pip install -r requirements.txt
+4. `python -m pip install -r requirements.txt`
-5. python3 -m pip install .
+5. `python3 -m pip install . `
 6. You can execute and work.
 Next time just do "activate" and then you are good to go
+7. If you modify the code, then rerun `python3 -m pip install .`

 ## Unit Tests